Particle method

-In the field of numerical analysis, particle methods discretize fluid into particles.
-Particle methods enable the simulation of some otherwise difficult types of problems, at the cost of extra computing time and programming effort.

-Some of particle methods are meshfree methods and vice versa.
+Particle methods is a widely used class of numerical algorithms in scientific computing.
+Its application ranges from computational fluid dynamics (CFD) over molecular dynamics (MD) to discrete element methods.

 History

 One of the earliest particle methods is smoothed particle hydrodynamics, presented in 1977.
 Libersky et al. were the first to apply SPH in solid mechanics.
 The main drawbacks of SPH are inaccurate results near boundaries and tension instability that was first investigated by Swegle.

 In the 1990s a new class of particle methods emerged.
 The reproducing kernel particle method (RKPM) emerged, the approximation motivated in part to correct the kernel estimate in SPH: to give accuracy near boundaries, in non-uniform discretizations, and higher-order accuracy in general.
 Notably, in a parallel development, the Material point methods were developed around the same time which offer similar capabilities.
 During the 1990s and thereafter several other varieties were developed including those listed below.